 How is Vectibix used?

 Vectibix can only be obtained with a prescription.
 Treatment with Vectibix should be supervised by a doctor who has experience in the use of cancer therapy.
-It should only be started after the presence of wild-type RAS (KRAS and NRAS genes) has been confirmed by an experienced laboratory using a validated test method.
+It should only be started after the presence of wild-type RAS has been confirmed by an experienced laboratory using a validated test method.

 Vectibix is available as a concentrate that is made up into a solution for infusion (drip) into a vein.
-The recommended dose of Vectibix is 6 mg per kilogram body weight given once every two weeks as an infusion.
+The recommended dose of Vectibix is 6 mg per kilogram body weight given once every two weeks.
 The recommended infusion time is approximately 60 minutes, but larger doses may need 90 minutes.
 The dose may need to be modified if severe skin reactions occur.

 How does Vectibix work?

-The active substance in Vectibix, panitumumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) that is found on certain cells in the body.
-Panitumumab has been designed to attach to EGFR, which can be found on the surface of certain cells, including cells in some tumours.
-As a result, these tumour cells can no longer receive the messages transmitted via EGFR that they need for growth, progression and spreading to other parts of the body (metastasis).
+The active substance in Vectibix, panitumumab, is a monoclonal antibody, a type of protein that has been designed to attach to and block a target called EGFR on the surface of certain cells, including in some tumours.
+As a result, these tumour cells can no longer receive the messages transmitted via EGFR that they need to grow and spread to other parts of the body.

-Panitumumab does not seem to work in tumour cells that contain mutated RAS genes.
+Panitumumab does not seem to work against tumour cells that contain mutated (abnormal) RAS genes.
 This is because growth of these types of cells does not depend on EGFR and they can continue to grow uncontrollably even when EGFR is blocked.